What are Callus, Corns, Heel Cracks and Fissures?

 Calluses are unnaturally tough parts of skin that develop as a reaction to regular pressure or rubbing.
 They grow when the abuse is insufficient to develop blisters.
 So they are a form of benign auto-protection, but in reality an early warning sign.
 They can become sources of infection, and ulcers in the skin.

-Since our feet take such a pounding, they are a natural invitation to calluses, although we do also find them on our palms and foot callusknuckles.
+Since our feet take such a pounding, they are a natural invitation to calluses, although we do also find them on our palms and knuckles.
 Walking and running barefoot are common causes.
 They are most likely to appear on dry skin, and among elderly people with less protective fatty tissue in their skin.

 Practical things that we can do are drying our feet after washing, and moistening them with foot cream.
 We can remove calluses with a sterile pumice stone.
 However our callus will keep returning until we change our lifestyle, and the things that cause it.